Best Folding eBike with Torque Sensor: What to Look For

 The Trade-off: The compromise usually comes in performance.
 To save weight, these bikes have smaller batteries, which means less range (expect 30-50 km / 20-30 miles), and often less powerful motors.
 They work great for shorter trips with multiple transport methods but may not be good for long, hilly rides.

 If you have a long trip to work, face tough hills, or just want speed and power, performance is your priority.
+Many riders prefer folding ebikes with smooth pedal assist on hills, since they reduce fatigue and offer stronger uphill support.
 These are the power commuters.

 What to look for: Focus on motor power and torque (500W+ motors with 50Nm+ of torque are common) and battery size (measured in Watt-hours, or Wh; look for 500Wh or more).
 These bikes often have strong parts like hydraulic disc brakes and wider tires.